HappyDari/HappyDari/README.md

 - 💻 Now I am finishing my education in Big data analytics in Yandex.Practicum

-- 🖱️ During the training, I made about 10 projects, you can see some of them in the profile
+- 🖱️ During the training, I made a lot of projects, you can see some of them in the profile

 - 💵 I worked in various companies, compiled reports, worked in the 1C system, used MS Office